 Trust him.
 And when you have done that, you are living the life of grace.
-No matter what happens to you in the course of that trusting-no matter how many waverings you may have, no matter how many suspicions that you have bought a poke with no pig in it, no matter how much heaviness and sadness your lapses, vices, indispositions, and bratty whining may cause you-you simply believe that Somebody Else, by his death and resurrection, has made it all right, and you just say thank you and shut up.
+No matter what happens to you in the course of that trusting-no matter how much wavering you may have, no matter how many suspicions that you have bought a poke with no pig in it, no matter how much heaviness and sadness your lapses, vices, indispositions, and bratty whining may cause you-you simply believe that Someone Else, by his death and resurrection, has made it all right, and you just say thank you and shut up.
 The whole slop-closet full of mildewed performances (which is all you have to offer) is simply your death; it is Jesus who is your life.

-If he refused to condemn you because your works were rotten, he certainly isn't going to flunk you because your faith isn't so hot.
+He refused to condemn you because your works were rotten.
+He certainly isn't going to flunk you because your faith isn't so hot.
 You can fail utterly, therefore, and still live the life of grace.
 You can fold up spiritually, morally, or intellectually and still be safe.
-Because at the very worst, all you can be is deadand for him who is the Resurrection and the Life, that just makes you his cup of tea.6 agony.
-You are standing at the foot of the cross when He lifts His head and looks you directly in the eyes.
-He looks deeply into your eyes, and you into His.
-You feel the love emanating from His gaze, then He speaks: "I love you, my child.
-I know about your worst sin.
-I know every detail.
-I know about all your sins.
-That's why I'm here.
-I forgive you.
-I forgive you; now forgive yourself and let's forget this sin and agree to never mention it again."
+Because at the very worst, all you can be is dead.
+And for Him who is the Resurrection and the Life, that just makes you his cup of tea.